jackbustertann/TDSE-project/README.md

     return new_wf
 ```

-## Plotting a first order approximation for a step in time
+## Plotting the first order approximation for a step in time

 ```python
 positions = [0.01 * i for i in range(-5000,5001)]